Forget Jaws, it’s the sharks that should be afraid! We kill over 100 million of them every year through bycatch or for their meat and fins.

 - The numbers of sharks killed each year are staggering – with recent studies estimating that at least 100 million sharks are killed each and every year from reported and unreported landings, discards, and shark finning (Worm et al. 2013, Global catches, exploitation rates, and rebuilding options for sharks).

-- The IUCN Red List of Threatened Species has assessed the extinction risk of 465 species of sharks around the world.
-Of those, the status of 45% (209 species) is unknown due to lack of data.
-Among those species with enough information to determine their conservation status, 55% (141 species) are threatened or near threatened with extinction.
-(Dulvy et al. 2014, Extinction Risk and Conservation of the World’s Sharks and Rays).
+- The IUCN Red List of Threatened Species has assessed the extinction risk of 482 species of sharks and 578 species of rays around the world.
+Of those, the status of just over 50% of shark (242 species) and 34% of rays (198 species) is unknown due to lack of data.
+Among those species with enough information to determine their conservation status, 16% of shark (79 species) and over 20% ray (120 species) are threatened or near threatened with extinction.
+IUCN Shark Specialist group, January 2019.

 - Without immediate action, many of the large sharks in the world will face global extinction in the coming decades.

-- The lack of available data– sharks are highly migratory and are hard to track – results in little to no management of shark populations, and thus overfishing continues.
+- The lack of available data– sharks don’t have passports and are hard to track – results in little to no management of shark populations, and so overfishing continues.
 Sharks simply cannot keep up with the current rate of exploitation.

 - A group of Chinese entrepreneurs spearheaded the call to ban shark fin from Chinese government banquets, and the Shangri-La and Peninsula hotel groups were the first to publicly announce their decision to remove shark fin from menus.
 With these accounting for up to 50% of all shark fin soup served in China, this was a huge step.